-- (e) Excluded persons shall not collect any prizes or winnings or recover any losses arising from any prohibited participation in gaming activity.
-Prizes or winnings received in a fantasy contest by an individual on the excluded persons list shall be dispensed by the online gaming operator to the patron or patrons who were the next runner- or runners-up and to each next eligible patron, for compensation related to a fantasy contest, if possible to determine, or the amounts deposited and won shall be dispensed to the chronic gamblers treatment rehabilitation account, established under section 17a-713 of the Connecticut General Statutes.
-Prizes or winnings received in any other internet game by an individual on the excluded persons list shall be forfeited and shall be dispensed by the online gaming operator to the chronic gamblers treatment rehabilitation account, established under section 17a-713 of the Connecticut General Statutes. - (f) Each licensee shall train all employees that may have direct contact with patrons, whether in-person, by phone, electronic mail, electronic chat or others means, on problem gambling and gambling disorder.
-The training program shall comply with the following: - (1) The training shall occur before the employee begins employment, or begins working in a position where the employee may interact with patrons, and shall occur at regular intervals thereafter of not less than once per year. - (2) Such training shall include training on the licensee's policies, best practices and resources for identifying and assisting individuals who may be exhibiting problem gambling behavior, including: - (A) Recognizing the nature and symptoms of problem gambling behavior and how to assist players in obtaining information regarding help for a gambling problem and self-exclusion programs; - (B) Responding to patrons who may disclose that they have a gambling problem; and - (C) Responding to reports from third parties, such as family members, about patrons who may have a gambling problem. - (3) The training provided by the licensee shall consist of a program or programs approved by the Department of Mental Health and Addiction Services. - (g) An electronic wagering platform shall not induce a patron to continue placing wagers when play is in session, when the patron attempts to end a session, or when the patron wins or loses a bet.
+- (f) Each licensee shall train all employees that may have direct contact with patrons, whether inperson, by phone, emailelectronic mail, electronic chat or others means, on problem gambling and gambling disorder.
+The training program shall comply with the following: - (1) The training shall occur before the employee begins their employment, or begins working in a position where the employee may interact with patrons, and shall occur at regular intervals thereafter of not less than once per year. - (2) Such training shall include training on the licensee's policies, best practices and resources for identifying and assisting individuals who may be exhibiting problem gambling behavior, including: - (A) Recognizing the nature and symptoms of problem gambling behavior and how to assist players in obtaining information regarding help for a gambling problem and self-exclusion programs; - (B) Responding to patrons who may disclose that they have a gambling problem; and - (C) Responding to reports from third parties, such as family members, about patrons who may have a gambling problem. - (3) The training provided by the licensee shall consist of a program(s)program or programs approved by the Department of Mental Health and Addiction Services. - (g) An electronic wagering platform shall not induce a patron to continue placing wagers when play is in session, when the patron attempts to end a session, or when the patron wins or loses a bet.
 If a patron has initiated a withdrawal request, the gaming entity licensee may not offer anything of value to reverse the withdrawal request.

-Sec.
-12-865-25.
+(NEW) Section 12-XXX865-25.
 Marketing and Advertising Standards